Career Timeline of Dillon Brooks: Major Achievements and Milestones

 October 18, 2017: NBA Debut

-On October 18, 2017, Dillon Brooks made his NBA debut during the Grizzlies' season opener, scoring 19 points.
-This was the most points scored by a Canadian-born player in an NBA debut.
+On October 18, 2017, during the Memphis Grizzlies' season opener, Dillon Brooks scored 19 points, which was the most points scored by a Canadian-born player in an NBA debut.

-In 2017, Dillon Brooks was drafted in the second round of the NBA draft.
-Prior to this, in 2017, he was named a consensus second-team All-American and earned conference player of the year honors in the Pac-12 while playing college basketball for the Oregon Ducks.
+In 2017, Dillon Brooks was named a consensus second-team All-American and earned conference player of the year honors in the Pac-12 while playing college basketball for the Oregon Ducks.
+Also in 2017, Brooks was selected in the second round of the NBA draft.

-In December 2018, Dillon Brooks was involved in a failed three-way trade between Memphis, the Washington Wizards, and the Phoenix Suns.
-The trade faltered due to confusion between Dillon Brooks and his teammate, MarShon Brooks.
+In December 2018, Dillon Brooks was mistakenly thought to be involved in a failed three-way trade between Memphis, the Washington Wizards, and the Phoenix Suns due to confusion with his teammate MarShon Brooks.

 Dillon Brooks began the 2019-20 season as the Grizzlies' starting shooting guard.

-On February 5, 2020, after averaging 16.1 points per game over the first half of the season, Dillon Brooks signed a three-year, $35 million contract extension with the Grizzlies.
+On February 5, 2020, after averaging 16.1 points per game, Dillon Brooks signed a three-year, $35 million extension with the Memphis Grizzlies.

 February 28, 2020: Season-High 32 Points